nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

         <strong><code>--packages-select example</code></strong></td>
       <td style="padding:6px 12px; color:#000000;">
         Builds <strong>only</strong> the <code>example</code> package instead
-        of rebuilding the entire workspace — much faster during development [4]</td>
+        of rebuilding the entire workspace, much faster during development [4]</td>
     </tr>
   </tbody>
 </table>

 <div style="background-color:#d4edda; border-left:6px solid #28a745;
-padding:12px 16px; border-radius:4px; margin:1em 0; color:#000000;">
+padding:12px 16px; border-radius:4px; margin:1em 0;">
-<strong>✅</strong>Pro tip — The symlink advantage: The <code>--symlink-install</code> flag [4] is particularly useful during development.
+<strong>✅</strong>Pro tip: The symlink advantage: The <code>--symlink-install</code> flag [4] is particularly useful during development.
 Since it creates symlinks from the install directory directly back to your source files, any changes you make to an existing <code>.py</code> file like <code>strawberry_pick_ik.py</code> [6] are <strong>instantly reflected</strong> without needing to rebuild.
 You only need to rebuild when adding new files or new entry points to <code>setup.py</code>.
 </div>

 A successful build will show: